7 night Kimberley Highlights cruise & fly

 Prince Regent River & King Cascade

-Cruise up the mighty Prince Regent through the many tidal whirlpools to the famous and picturesque King Cascades.
+Cruise up the mighty Prince Regent through the many tidal whirlpools to the famous and picturesque King Cascade.
 The Lady M gently manoeuvres into the small gap in the riverbank directly under the falls for a refreshing shower and an opportunity for many photos.

 Board the helicopter from Naturalist Beach in the Hunter River for a scenic flight over the spectacular Mitchell Falls and Mitchell Plateau.
 Cascading over the Mitchell Plateau, these four-tiered falls are amongst the most photographed with an impressive overall drop of nearly 80 metres.